Kira060200/Bomberman/README.md

 # Bomberman
 Simple and easy to use 2-player bomberman for PC.
 It's written in plain java.
 Compile it and you are ready to go.
-I will also added the Jar in order to make things easy.
+I also added the Jar in order to make things easy.
 -------------
 Controls
 -------------